Linear embeddings of graphs and graph limits: Preliminaries: graph limits

-Finally, given any function $w\in {\mathcal W}_0$, there exists a random graph sequence $G(n,w)$ which almost surely converges to $w$.
-The random graph $G(n,w)$ has vertex set $\{ 1,2,\dots ,n\}$.
-Each vertex $j$ receives a value $x_j$, drawn independently and uniformly at random from $[0,1]$.
-For each pair $i<j$, independently, the probability that vertices $i$ and $j$ are linked equals $w(x_i,x_j)$.
+Finally, given any function $w\in {\mathcal W}_0$, and integer $n$, we define the random graph $G(n,w)$ to be the probability space of graphs on vertex set $\{ 1,2,\dots ,n\}$ obtained through the following stochastic process: Each vertex $j$ receives a value $x_j$, drawn independently and uniformly at random from $[0,1]$.
+For each pair $i<j$, independently, vertices $i$ and $j$ are then linked with conditional probability $w(x_i,x_j)$.
+In \cite{lovaszszegedy2006}, it is shown that, asymptotically almost surely, for any finite graph $F$, the homorphism density $t(F,G)$ for a graph $G$ produced by $G(n,w)$ is arbitrarily close to $t(F,w)$.
+Thus, a graph sequence $\{ G_n\}$, where for each $n$, $G_n$ is produced by $G(n,w)$, almost surely converges to $w$.